 The Guinness World Record

 Kurt "Mountain-Man" Steiner currently holds the Guinness World Record for the most consecutive skips of a stone on water.

 But his achievement was not a stroke of luck.
-The truth is that he had been training years for the moment.
+The truth is that he had been training for years for the moment.

 Kurt collects several thousands of "quality stones" from Lake Erie and sorts each according to its type to have the best possible throws.

 There are different shapes for different skips and conditions, just like a surfer or skimboarder picks a board from his quiver for a specific type of wave.

 It's paramount to choose your weapon wisely - "Mountain Man" has triangle, square, and circle-shaped stones for all situations.

 His favorite rocks weigh between three and eight ounces (85-225 grams) and need to be between 1/4 and 5/16 inch thick (6.4-8 millimeters).

 These stones do not have to perfectly round, but they need to be extremely smooth and have flat bottoms.